 Below are 11 strategies you can put to use immediately to reduce form abandonment and get more quality leads for your business.

-1. Engage People with a Simple Question, Rather Than a Long Form
+1. Engage People with a Simple Question

 The very first thing you want to do is to get the prospect started, because the momentum will pull them through the rest of the process.